 The train halted and everybody exited, including the female driver.
 We remained in the same place so we could enjoy the view as the train descended.
 Other riders with the same idea raced into the station and hurried to stand next to us.
 After a few minutes, the driver returned and took us downhill.
 By then, the sky was almost dark, and the city was shrouded in shadows and lamplight.

-We disembarked and began an exploratory stroll through a neighborhood named Lesser Town.
+Lewis and I went through a neighborhood named Lesser Town.
 In Czech, it is Malá Strana.

 A direct translation is “Lesser Quarter”, but the district is referred to as “Lesser Town” because it blends with the districts that are named Old Town and New Town.
 During the 700s, Prague’s main settlement began where Lesser Town is.
 It gained prominence within a century, so it was chosen as the Seat of Authority for the legendary Přemyslid Dynasty, whose descendants became the first rulers of the land.
 17 Czech sovereigns were born there.
 Lesser Town was officially founded in 1257 as a “royal town” by an edict from King Otakar (Ottokar) II, who lived in Prague Castle.
 He was nicknamed “the Iron and Gold King”, and he was also the Marquis of Moravia, Duke of Styria, Landgrave of Carniola, and Duke of Austria.
+He was revered for his Crusades into Prussia and wars with Hungary.

 Three famous waterwheels remain as historical markers: Hutsky Mill, Zlomkovsky Mill (burned during the Hussite Revolution and rebuilt in 1532), and Velkoprevorske Mill (from the 1500s Renaissance).
 That one belonged to the Grand Priory of the Knights of Malta, so it is nicknamed The Grand Priory Mill.